 Preschool or Childcare

-Some early learning centers call themselves a preschool when in reality they are childcares.
+Some early learning centers call themselves a preschool when in reality they are childcare.
 Make sure to seek out the differences before you choose a preschool.
 A preschool teaches using a structured schedule and early language standards.
-While a childcare may just focus on caring for your child and not provide an educational experience.
+While childcare may just focus on caring for your child and not provide an educational experience.

 The beginning of kindergarten requires evaluations to help determine if a child is ready for kindergarten.
 When my daughter began kindergarten, she was well-prepared for school.
 However, this was not the same for my son.
-In Kindergarten his in-class evaluations showed he was not ready for Kindergarten.
+In Kindergarten, his in-class evaluations showed he was not ready for Kindergarten.